4 MIN READ

 Political horsetrading is likely to exacerbate in the days to come as Oli and Deuba jostle for Madhav Nepal’s support.
 While the Supreme Court upholding the rule of law is a positive sign for the country, political uncertainty in the near future does not bode well for anyone.

-A 75-year-old four-time Khas Arya man will replace another 69-year-old Khas Arya man while the rest of the country watches.
+A 75-year-old Khas Arya man who's been prime minister four times already will replace another 69-year-old Khas Arya man while the rest of the country watches.

 The Record We are an independent digital publication based in Kathmandu, Nepal.
 Our stories examine politics, the economy, society, and culture.
 We look into events both current and past, offering depth, analysis, and perspective.
 Explore our features, explainers, long reads, multimedia stories, and podcasts.
 There’s something here for everyone.